New student organizations

 Right to request calendar dates in designated university and student publications.

 May be granted permission to use the name of the university in connection with its approved programs and activities.
 No organization, however, shall advertise or promote its programs or activities in a manner that suggests that the function is sponsored by the University.

 WITHDRAWAL OF RECOGNITION

-All recognized organizations must register with the Director of Student Life / Student Affairs within the first 30 days of the fall semester of each academic year.
+All recognized organizations must register within the first 30 days of the fall semester of each academic year.
 The registration procedure consists of filing a Directory Information Form.
 Should any organization fail to register within the prescribed period, it shall automatically lose its recognition and all the rights and privileges associated with formal recognition.
 It is the organizations responsibility to keep this information on file, accurate, and up-to-date.